gordonhart/bf/README.md

 $ <README.md bfi ',[.[-],]'
 ```

 Yes, GNU `cat` supports interior NUL bytes and this program does not.
-Go away.
+Those
+invalid unicode bytes in that binary you accidentally catted would have messed
+up your terminal's encoding anyway.

+## The Details

+To clear up some of the ambiguity around the behavior of this BrainF\*ck
+implmentation:

+- The roll of tape is infinite in both directions.
+You are free to travel along
+  it as you wish and fresh cells will be allocated ahead of you until your OS
+  decides otherwise.
+- Cells hold a single byte (i.e. value on [0, 255]), are initialized to zero,
+  and wrap on over or underflow.
+- If input is requested (`,`) when none is available the interpreter will move
+  on without action.

-# `bfi` as a Library
+## `bfi` as a Library

 Luckily for you Rust programmers, `bfi` has a library interface!
 See
 `examples/toy.rs` for a starting point.

-## Foreign Usage
+### Foreign Usage

 Some hope remains for those of us forced to use a tired language like Python
 in our professionial environments.
-Check your despair at the gate, we're about
+Check your despair at the gate — you can work
-to embark on a fantastical journey to the foreign land of `bfi` + FFI.

-Well, not so fantastical.
-You can work with `libbfi` the same way you'd
-incorporate any foreign object into your project.
-See
+with `libbfi` the same way you'd incorporate any foreign object into your
-`examples/python/bindings.py` for a Python integration using `ctypes`.
+project.
+See `examples/python/bindings.py` for a Python integration using
+`ctypes`.

 Further, `examples/python/trick_your_boss.py` contains a minimal framework for
 surreptitiously programming in BrainF\*ck at work under your manager's nose.